zzzprojects/docs/bulk-operations.net/pages/documentations/options-log.md

 Try it: [.NET Core](https://dotnetfiddle.net/qyY7ca) | [.NET Framework](https://dotnetfiddle.net/3cTgCG)

 ## UseLogDump
-Allow you to log in to a string (LogDump) event happening in your database.
+Allows you to log into a string (LogDump) event happening in your database.

 ### Example
 ```csharp